buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/03-Importing the FMG JSON Data.md

 As of, Wyrmling v.0.6, this process can now be done in a batch import thanks to the Batch Import feature of the JSON/CSV Importer Plugin.
 There is a [[03b-Multi-step Importing Process|multi-step importing process]] that also works, but is much more fiddly and requires a lot of patience.
 I whole-heartedly recommend using the batch import process.

+> [!INFO] Underscores in filenames?
+> Several of the files we'll be using for the Batch Import process have an underscore character at the start of their names.
+This is just to allow those specific files to bubble to the top of the listings, so they are easy to find.

 Using these files, you can set up an import that can all be done in one fell swoop.
 Here are the files we will use:

 #### MASTER Template File
-[[FMG-JSON-Handlebars-MASTER-Template|99-Templates/Handlebars-JSON/_FMG-JSON-Handlebars-MASTER-Template]] - This is the master template to create all the different notes.
+[[_FMG-JSON-Handlebars-MASTER-Template|99-Templates/Handlebars-JSON/_FMG-JSON-Handlebars-MASTER-Template]] - This is the master template to create all the different notes.
 There are also individual template files for each note type, if you want (or need) to import (or re-import) one particular category of note, you can make use of those individual templates - learn more about that in the [[03b-Multi-step Importing Process|multi-step importing process]] note.

-If *you do make changes* to any of the individual template files, you can easily concatenate them into the master Handlebar template file by running the Python script called `_full-template-maker.py` that lives in the 99-Templates/Handlebars-JSON.
-It will *delete* the previous version of `_FMG-JSON-Handlebars-MASTER-Template` and create a new one from the Handlebar template files sitting in that folder.
+If *you do make changes* to any of the individual template files, you can easily concatenate them into the master Handlebar template file by running the Python script called `_full-template-maker.py` that lives in the `99-Templates/Handlebars-JSON.` It will *delete* the previous version of `_FMG-JSON-Handlebars-MASTER-Template` and create a new one from the Handlebar template files sitting in that folder.

 Here are the individual Handlebar template files and what they deal with: